hideaki-j/hideaki-j.github.io/index.md

 **🇯🇵 Waseda University, Tokyo, Japan** - BEng.
 Applied Mathematics\
 March 2014
 - Earned math bachelor's from one of Japan's leading institutions, ranked 5th nationally in math (2022 QS).
-- Achieved top-level grades in key subjects, including Mathematical Statistics, Differential Equations, and Applied Mathematics, demonstrating mathematical proficiency.
+- Passionate about mathematics, achieving multiple top-level grades in key subjects such as Mathematical Statistics, Differential Equations, and Applied Mathematics.
 - Thesis on accent detection using Optimality Theory earned a top grade, further inspiring him to pursue a career in R&D.

 # 🏆 Awards